kanni3107/DDS_PROJECT/README.md

 ...
 Slot 10: EMPTY

-## 3. Expression Calculator
+## 🧮 3.
+Expression Calculator
 Project Overview
-This C++ program is a command-line expression calculator that can evaluate standard mathematical infix expressions.
-It first converts the user-provided infix expression (e.g., 5 + (10 * 2)) into a postfix expression (e.g., 5 10 2 * +), also known as Reverse Polish Notation (RPN).
-It then evaluates the postfix expression to compute the final result.
-The program correctly handles operator precedence and parentheses.
+A command-line calculator that evaluates standard mathematical infix expressions.
+It uses the Shunting-yard algorithm to convert the expression to postfix (RPN) and then calculates the result, correctly handling operator precedence and parentheses.

-Features
+### Features
-Infix to Postfix Conversion: Implements the Shunting-yard algorithm.
+🔄 Infix to Postfix Conversion: Implements the Shunting-yard algorithm.

-Postfix Evaluation: Evaluates the generated postfix expression.
+🧮 Postfix Evaluation: Evaluates the generated postfix expression to get the final result.

-Operator Precedence: Correctly handles the order of operations.
+🥇 Operator Precedence: Correctly handles the order of operations (*, / before +, -).

-Parentheses Handling: Properly evaluates expressions within parentheses first.
+🧠 Parentheses Handling: Properly evaluates expressions within parentheses first.

-Error Handling: Catches errors like mismatched parentheses or division by zero.
+⚠️ Error Handling: Catches errors like mismatched parentheses or division by zero.

-Supports Floating-Point Numbers.
+🔢 Supports Floating-Point Numbers.

 Data Structures Used
-std::stack: The stack is the core data structure used for both the infix-to-postfix conversion (to store operators) and the postfix evaluation (to store operands).
+std::stack: The core data structure for both the infix-to-postfix conversion and the final postfix evaluation.

-How to Run
+** How to Run **
 Navigate to the ExpressionCalculator/src directory.

 Compile the main.cpp file: g++ main.cpp -o calculator